 Infrastructure charges and bulk supply agreements

-Generally, infrastructure charges are dealt with in bulk supply agreements, with new appointees agreeing to levy such charges on their customers and pass them through to the existing appointee.
+New appointees often provide water and wastewater services to their customers by securing a bulk supply or bulk discharge agreement with the local incumbent water or wastewater company.
+Where such an agreement is in place, infrastructure charges are generally dealt with in the bulk supply agreements, with new appointees agreeing to levy such charges on their customers and pass them through to the existing appointee, while taking some consideration of the potential needs of the new appointee to reinforce its own network.
 We support this approach in that it is generally the existing appointee that owns the relevant network that may need to be enhanced.

-The WIA91 does not explicitly set out the timing of infrastructure charge payments.
+The Water Industry Act 1991 does not explicitly set out the timing of infrastructure charge payments.
 Our view is that we consider infrastructure charges are payable to you, as a new appointee, when supply is made available – that is, when the first time connection is made.
-The timing of the payment of the amount equivalent to infrastructure charges by you to the existing appointee should be covered within your bulk supply agreement.
+The timing of the payment by you to the existing appointee should be covered within your bulk supply agreement.